-Generally, students are expected to attend each class, be responsible for accessing all materials pertaining to the class and knowing about all announcements/schedule changes made in class.
+Generally, students are expected to attend each class, be responsible for accessing all materials pertaining to the class and knowing about all announcements/schedule changes made in class, assignments due dates, etc.

-If you are unable to attend a class, for any reason, you must contact the course instructor (not a classmate) no later than the day before class; otherwise, it will be considered an unexcused absence and will be reported as such.
+If you are unable to attend a class, for any reason, you must contact the course instructor (not a classmate) no later than the day before class; otherwise it will be considered an unexcused absence and will be reported as such.
 This includes all sections of each lecture/lab.
 Lecture and lab are equal components to each OTA class.
+It is of the faculty discretion for students to arrange virtual attendance for classes if sickness prevents physical attendance.

 The OTA program recognizes that sometimes there are circumstances, illness/events/emergencies which are extenuating.
-For absences of this type, the instructor will consider the mitigating situation and determine if the absence will be counted.
+For absences of this type, the instructor will consider the mitigating situation and offer alternate options for engagement.
+A student may access lecture virtually with special permission from instructor and, at least, 24 hours advanced notice when faculty and student are able.

 This policy is intended to be a general overview.
-All OTA syllabi have unique attendance policies supporting the coursework, timeframes and standards.
+All OTA syllabi have unique attendance policies supporting the coursework, timeframes, and standards.
 Each student must be aware of the attendance policy for EACH class.